 If you’re interested in contributing to my ongoing research or are excited about future directions, please get in touch with me as early as possible before the application deadline to give us time to discuss projects, assess your fit in the lab, and prepare your application documents.

 Want to get hands-on research experience, develop real world skills, and contribute to exciting scientific discoveries?!
-Please contact me if you’re interested in volunteering beginning Fall of 2019.
+Please contact me if you’re interested in volunteering.

 For more information about undergrad research opportunities across campus visit the center for undergraduate research.